evandisoft/RedOnion/Kerbalui/DevReadme.md

 - Decorators represent an object which contains a control and acts as a proxy for it.

-- Groups contain multiple controls and execute all of their Update's in an imgui `GUI.BeginGroup`
+- Groups contain multiple controls and execute all of their Update's in an imgui `GUI.BeginGroup`...`GUI.EndGroup`

 - Windows represent a top-level window in the ui system.
 They contain a title and a content area, which can be a Control, Decorator, or Group.